AAA (band): 2010–2015: First Asia tour and tenth anniversary

 In 2013, the group kicked off a new nationwide tour titled "AAA Tour 2013 Eighth Wonder" on 20 April.
 It is the largest scale tour the group has attempted to date, taking place at 41 venues with an estimated 150,000 fans attending.
 In May, it was reported that AAA no Kizuna Gasshuku which had ended, recorded over 10 million plays on YouTube, and the second season began airing.
 Furthermore, in July, it was announced that there would be a third season of the show and AAA would be shooting the show abroad for the first time, in Singapore.

 On 18 September, the group released their eighth album titled Eighth Wonder.
 The album went on to become AAA's first original studio album to top the Oricon charts.
 The group's music video for "Koi Oto to Amazora" claimed top spot for most number of views in September on YouTube, for the Japanese music category.
 AAA closed out the year by performing the song at Kōhaku Uta Gassen.
+The theme song for the Japanese version of The Fault in Our Stars is "Lil Infinity" by the band.

 On 14 January 2014, it was announced that AAA had been appointed the PR ambassadors for the fifteenth anniversary of anime One Piece, and provided a new song titled "Wake up!" for its opening theme.
 On 17 May, the group began their first all-arena nationwide tour, "AAA ARENA TOUR 2014 -Gold Symphony-", their biggest tour yet with an estimated attendance of 200,000 people.
 AAA released their ninth studio album, Gold Symphony on 1 October, which became the second original studio album to top the Oricon charts.
 During the last day of the concert tour on 18 October, it was announced that AAA will be preparing for their first Asia tour in 2015.
 In 2015, AAA released their 10th Anniversary Best studio album, which contained the singles, "I'll be There", "Lil' Infinity" and "Aishiteru no ni, Aisenai".